Polygenic score: Benefits in humans

 Unlike many other clinical laboratory or imaging methods, an individual's germ-line genetic risk can be calculated at birth for a variety of diseases after sequencing their DNA once.
 Thus, polygenic scores may ultimately be a cost-effective measure that can be informative for clinical management.
 Moreover, the polygenic risk score may be informative across an individual's lifespan helping to quantify the genetic lifelong risk for certain diseases.
 For many diseases, having a strong genetic risk can results in an earlier onset of presentation (e.g. Familial Hypercholesterolemia).
 Recognizing an increased genetic burden earlier can allow clinicians to intervene earlier and avoid delayed diagnoses.
 Polygenic score can be combined with traditional risk factors to increase clinical utility.
-For example, polygenic risk scores my help improve diagnosis of diseases.
+For example, polygenic risk scores may help improve diagnosis of diseases.
 This is especially evident in distinguishing Type 1 from Type 2 Diabetes.
 Likewise, a polygenic risk score based approach may reduce invasive diagnostic procedures as demonstrated in Celiac disease.
 Polygenic scores may also empower individuals to alter their lifestyles to reduce risk for diseases.
 While there is some evidence for behavior modification as a result of knowing one's genetic predisposition, more work is required to evaluate risk-modifying behaviors across a variety of different disease states.
 Population level screening is another use case for polygenic scores.
 The goal of population-level screening is to identify patients at high risk for a disease who would benefit from an existing treatment.
 Polygenic scores can identify a subset of the population at high risk that could benefit from screening.
 Several clinical studies are being done in breast cancer and heart disease is another area that could benefit from a polygenic score based screening program.